top of page

 solar panels Michigan

-Michigan aims to produce 60% of its electricity from renewable sources and phase out coal power plants by 2030.
-Although Michigan has been a leader in wind power production, solar energy capacity has been largely undeveloped until recently.
-As Michigan rapidly boosts its renewable energy generation, numerous opportunities exist for contractors to install solar panels.
-In recent years, solar panels in Michigan have grown dramatically, primarily in the residential, commercial, and utility markets.
+Michigan has set ambitious goals for renewable energy, aiming to produce 60% of its electricity from renewable sources and eliminate coal power by 2030.
+While the state has been a leader in wind energy, the potential of solar panels in Michigan has only recently begun to be tapped.
+With rapid growth in renewable energy generation, there are now extensive opportunities for contractors to install solar panels in Michigan’s residential, commercial, and utility sectors.

 There are numerous factors to consider when installing solar panel systems in the Great Lakes State.